manishp608/projects/ml/README.md

 # ML lab sessions
-- Linear Regression made with single and multi variate
+- Linear Regression made with single and multi variate using Gradient Descent
+- Univariate Logistic Regression using Gradient Descent